glutanimate/html-cleaner/README.md

 - *Copyright © 2020 [Arthur Milchior](arthur@milchior.fr)*

 This add-on was developed on a commission by a fellow Anki user.
 All credit for the original idea goes to them.

-I'm always happy for new add-on commissions.
-If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me through *ankiglutanimate [αt] gmail . com*.

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).